haimbilia/BuyHub/readme.txt

-    => 053276 - shipping is not changing on changing address during checkout => 053155 - Button labels are not changing as per language => 053430 - While sending SMTP email code crashed in between if unable to send email
+    => 053276 - shipping is not changing on changing address during checkout => 053155 - Button labels are not changing as per language => 053430 - While sending SMTP email code crashed in between if unable to send email => 052088 - when product having multiple options then on quick view popup> dropdown is affecting popup

 Enhancements :